ryanpfalz/WebAppMvp-GitHub/README.md

 The goal of this codebase is to provide an example of how to use some of the best-in-class tools and approaches to deploying consistent environments and applications, and provide an easily modifiable starting point for your applications.

-Please note that this coodebase is actively under development and not every combination of hosting environment and IaC + CI/CD tool has been built yet.
+Please note that this codebase is actively under development and not every combination of hosting environment and IaC + CI/CD tool has been built yet.
+This codebase is for demonstration purposes only.

 ## Prerequisites